nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1a.
 Category to be edited does not exist.

 > 1a1.
-TaskBoss displays error message “Category does not exist”. <br>
+TaskBoss shows error message “Category does not exist”. <br>
 Use case ends.

 #### Use case: Exit TaskBoss

 **MSS**

-1. User inputs exit command to exit the TaskBoss application.
+1. User requests to exit the TaskBoss application
 2. TaskBoss exits. <br>
 User case ends.